rng-guy/NFSMWBartender/README.txt

 Regarding the "Advanced" feature set IN GENERAL:

- • The configuration (.ini) files for this feature set are located in "BartenderSettings/Advanced".
+ • The configuration (.ini) files for this feature set are located in "BartenderSettings\Advanced".

  • The unedited configuration files for this feature set use the game's vanilla values.